username917/Java-JSON-validator/README.md

 # Java-JSON-validator
 A quaint utility that can validate a JSON file by uploading and checking a file, or analyzing the text itself and highlighting the problem line.

+UPDATE Jan.
+18 2021: Edited MainClassJSONValidator and JSONTextCompare class files to get rid of second main method in the latter of those files.
+Now the program will only execute from the main class alone, and it is possible to create a runnable JAR file that works from this point forward.

 UPDATE Oct.
 19 2021: POM.XML file added to the content of the project, as it was accidentally missing before, for anyone who might've cloned it already.

 The MainClassJSONValidator class will load the main interface that will allow you to load a file into the interface to check if it is valid, or it has an error in it.
 As it will only return the location of the next error, repeat the validation process until the output says "JSON file is valid!".